cloudfoundry/log-cache-release/docs/scaling.md

 # Scaling

+A factsheet for operators to consider when scaling Log Cache.

+---

+## Variables to tweak

 Numerous variables affect the retention of Log Cache:

-Number of instances - Increasing adds more storage space, allows higher throughput and reduces contention between sources
+* **Number of nodes**: Increasing the number of Log Cache nodes adds more storage space, allows higher throughput and reduces contention between sources.

-Max Per Source ID - Increasing allows a higher max storage allowance, but may decrease the storage of less noisy apps on the same node
+* **Max envelopes per source ID**: Increasing this allows more envelopes to be stored per source ID a higher max storage allowance, but may decrease the storage of less noisy apps on the same node.

-Memory per instance - Increasing allows more storage in general, but any given instance may not be able to take advantage of that increase due to max per source id
+* **Memory per instance**: Increasing allows more storage in general, but any given instance may not be able to take advantage of that increase due to max per source id

 Memory limit - Increasing memory limit allows for more storage, but may cause out of memory errors and crashing if set too high for the total throughput of the system